mquinodo/Opsin-Miner/README.md

 + 06_plots: plots sumarizing information for each sample as well as Z-score for sex determination
 + 07_logs: logs of BWA, GATK and picard commands used

-## Determination of phenotype and scoring
+## Determination of phenotype

 Phenotype is “Blue cone monochromacy / severe” if there is one event:
-+ Pathogenic haplotype in more of 75% of reads (1 point)
++ Pathogenic haplotype in more of 75% of reads
 + Deletion of one or more exon of all genes (OPN1LW+OPN1MW+OPN1MW2)
-+ p.Cys230Arg or LoF variant in more of 75% of reads (1 point)
++ p.Cys230Arg or LoF variant in more of 75% of reads

 Phenotype is “Color blindness” if there is one event:
-+ Pathogenic haplotype in 40-75% of reads (0.5 points?)
++ Pathogenic haplotype in 40-75% of reads
 + Deletion of one or more exon in OPN1LW or OPN1MW+MW2
-+ p.Cys230Arg or LoF variant in 40-75% of reads (1 point?)
++ p.Cys230Arg or LoF variant in 40-75% of reads

 Phenotype is “Color blindness / severe” if there are two events like:
 + Pathogenic haplotype in 40-75% of reads